 - Economic order (state ownership, liberal economy or mixed economy)

 - History of civilization (old civilizations as well as new nations)

-It is often seen that the economically backward countries and politically disintegrated societies are also high on supplying the trafficking victims while the rich stable and technologically advanced countries are low on supply and high on exploitation of trafficked victims.
+It is often seen that the economically backward countries and politically disintegrated societies are high on supplying the trafficking victims, while the rich, stable, and technologically advanced countries are low on the supply and high on the exploitation of the trafficked victims.

-In strict technical terms change of place often happens in most of our normal life activities.
-If by change of place we mean across districts, states, nations and continents then that is not the essential condition for human trafficking although we often come across such shifts.
-The definitions use a term Transfer which refers to the change of status or situation of the person subjected to trafficking without the change of place.
+In technical terms, change of place often happens in most of our normal life activities.
+If by change of place we mean across districts, states, nations and continents, then that is not the essential condition for human trafficking; although we often come across such shifts.
+The definitions use the term ‘Transfer’ which refers to the change of status or situation of the person subjected to trafficking, without the change of place.

-Many young girls are employed in certain types of establishments and jobs in one position and then with force or fraud they are made to engage in exploitative life.
-E.g. girls and women working in cigarette industry for rolling beedis, or in ladies bars for serving liquor, or Dance bar for dancing but soon pressurized to sell their bodily sex without having to change their place of residence or work.
-This is what is suggested by the use of the term transfer in the definitions.
+Many young girls are employed in certain types of establishments and jobs in one position, and then with force or fraud, they are made to engage in an exploitative life.
+For example, girls and women who work in the cigarette industry for rolling beedis, or serve liquor in the ladies bar, or work as dancers in dance bars are soon pressurized to sell their body for sex without having to change their place of residence or work.
+This is what is suggested by the use of the term ‘Transfer’ in the definitions.

-Commercial Sexual Exploitation is a better term for what is traditionally and conventionally but inaccurately referred to as prostitution.
+Commercial Sexual Exploitation is a better term for what is traditionally and conventionally, yet inaccurately, referred to as prostitution.
 It is an act;

 - carried out in an organized manner